Flomp/vimu/content/docs/nodes/source_tinynotation.md

+---
+title: Nodes - source_tinynotation
+description: This node lets you input a melody in tinynotation format (see below).
+It outputs this melody and serves as input to subsequent nodes.
+---

 # source_tinynotation

 This node lets you input a melody in tinynotation format (see below).
 It outputs this melody and serves as input to subsequent nodes.